aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the client side function to be called when a cell is double clicked.
+Gets the client side function to be called when a cell is double clicked.
 The client function should be declared like this:
 function MyOnDoubleClickCell(cell)
 \{
 GridWeb1.setCellValueByCell(cell, "test");